Factsheet

 E-cigarettes/vaping resources

 Quitline provide further information and guidance about supporting teens to stop vaping, both online and over the phone (13 7848).
+You can also request a callback online.
 Aboriginal and multilingual counsellors are available.

 Evidence Base